firesim/firesim/docs/Running-Simulations-Tutorial/Running-a-Cluster-Simulation.rst

 as the ``runfarmtag`` parameter from the ``config_runtime.ini`` file, which we left set as ``mainrunfarm``.
 This value allows the manager to tell multiple Run Farms apart -- i.e., you can have multiple independent Run Farms running different workloads/hardware configurations in parallel.
-This is detailed in the advanced manager features section TODO -- you do not need to be familiar with it here.
+This is detailed in the :ref:`manager-configuration-files` and the :ref:`firesim-launchrunfarm` sections -- you do not need to be familiar with it here.

 Setting up the simulation infrastructure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^